 children in need who are at risk of becoming child soldiers, partly due to the

 fact that many conflicts involving young combatants are a result of governmental

 breakdown.
 Even identifying children at risk can be difficult.

 these challenges, ChildFund works in some of the poorest countries in the world

 to give hope and a brighter future for children by providing basic resources and

 educational opportunities.
-One of the ways you can help is by sponsoring a child.
+One of the ways you can help child soldiers and children at risk of becoming child soldiers is by sponsoring a child.
 For just $28 per month, you can help us

 work with other child development agencies and nongovernmental organizations to